LukeGrahamLandry/franca/docs/aot_bake.md

   An alternate solution would be represent the struct as (items, cap) instead of (maybe_uninit, len).
 - Any collection containing an `Alloc` implies that it would be valid to call free on it, but that doesn't make any sense for data stored in the executable.
   You really don't want a naive heap allocator putting read-only memory in its free-list to crash on later when it tries to fulfill an allocation.
+- `HashMap(T)` is interspersed with uninitialized memory for unused buckets.
+  They might even have aslr bytes if T contains pointers and some values were added and then removed.
 - A type representing an operating system resource (like a file descriptor) probably doesn't make sense to include as constant data.

 This is addressed by allowing user code to add overloads of `fn bake_relocatable_value(self: *T) Slice(BakedEntry)`.